| Wilson David

 1957 team won the schools second mythical national

+championship.
 Matthews joined the

 University of Arkansas Razorbacks in January 1958, coaching